 Our website contains links to other websites.

 Please note that we have no control of websites outside of the theharpendentrust.org.uk domain.
+We cannot be responsible for the content of external websites.
 If you provide information to a website to which we link, we are not responsible for its protection and privacy.